isomerpages/tp-virtualcampus/_explore/01a-virtualfair.md

 ---
 ### CCA Virtual Fair 2021

 #FOMO?
 It is not too late!
-Join us at the Virtual Fair (CLubs & Interest Groups) using the links even if you did not sign up.
+Join us at the Virtual Fair (Clubs & Interest Groups) using the links even if you did not sign up.
 See you tonight!

 ![CCAvfClubs]({{site.baseurl}}/images/BeInvolved-CCAvfclubs.jpg)